 Ever felt the frustration of finding a pair of trainers you can’t live without, only to discover they flew off the shelves within 30 minutes of being released?
 You need to follow the Drop Date.
 This sneaker-centric account showcases the best of the best in the world of footwear and keeps followers plugged into what shoes are coming out and when.
 It’s crucial information for the average sneakerhead.
 Still, even if you don’t quite fall into that category, it’s still worth keeping abreast of the latest trainer trends, in case your dream pair crops up.

-Phil Cohen – Best for casual outfit inspiration
+Best for: casual outfit inspiration

 Even the most style-savvy gents get stuck for inspiration sometimes.
 We’ve all experienced those days where we open the wardrobe in the morning, stare at the contents and suffer a sort of sartorial equivalent to writer’s block.
 Thankfully, Phil Cohen’s Instagram account is here to help.
 Cohen has a real knack for piecing together easy-to-replicate outfits and laying them out in a rather aesthetically pleasing manner on the floor.
-It’s pure, unadulterated outfit inspiration and a welcome addition in any style-conscious man’s Instagram feed.
+It’s pure, unadulterated casual outfit inspiration and a welcome addition in any style-conscious man’s Instagram feed.

-Men With Class – Best for tailoring inspiration
+Men With Class

 It’s a common problem with men that even those who know how to dress cool and casual can draw a blank when it comes to wearing a suit.
 Tailoring is the bread and butter of menswear but it’s something that so many guys fail to really grasp.
 Men With Class is an Instagram account that offers clear visual guidance.
 The account is essentially nothing more complex than an (almost) endless collection of pictures of men in tailoring.
 Still, if all you need is a nudge in the right direction then it could be the resource you’ve been looking for.